dimitreOliveira/NewYorkCityTaxiFare/README.md

 # Deep Learning regression with Tensorflow

+## About the repository
+The goal here is use the Tensorflow API and create a end-to-end project, from data loading to model predictions, and use the Kaggle "New York City Taxi Fare Prediction competition" as the data source.

+### What you will find
+* Data preprocessing and cleaning using the "csv" library.
+* Data batch loading using Tensorflow.
+* Preprocess each batch by time with Tensorflow.
+* Deep learning models using the estimator API from Tensorflow.
+* Tensorflow estimator API wrapping Keras models.
+* Model validation and analysis using Tensorboard.
+* Model prediction by batch with Tensorflow.

 ### New York City Taxi Fare Prediction
 #### Can you predict a rider's taxi fare?